Oswaldo Cabrera Player Props: Yankees vs. Phillies

-The New York Yankees and Oswaldo Cabrera, who went 0-for-0 last time out, battle Matt Strahm and the Philadelphia Phillies at Yankee Stadium, Tuesday at 7:05 PM ET.
+The New York Yankees and Oswaldo Cabrera, who went 0-for-0 last time in action, take on Aaron Nola and the Philadelphia Phillies at Yankee Stadium, Wednesday at 1:05 PM ET.

 Oswaldo Cabrera Game Info & Props vs. the Phillies